 Circus Lane in Stockbridge, Edinburgh © Doubleclix/Shutterstock

-For listed-building luxury: Nira Caledonia
+Best for listed-building luxury: Nira Caledonia

 Set across two gorgeous Georgian townhouses, the rooms at Nira Caledonia vary in size but all share a commitment to luxury, comfort and a gently contemporary style.
 The fantastic restaurant uses locally sourced produce, while the best of central Stockbridge is only a short walk away.

-For boutique-style beauty: The Raeburn
+Best for boutique-style beauty: The Raeburn

 The ten lovely rooms at The Raeburn are centred on a popular restaurant and bar that hums with locals.
-Boutique style is the order of the day here: rooms are modern but feature plenty of thoughtful touches from flashes of tweed and tartan to GHD straighteners, stand-alone baths and a menu that proudly namechecks its local suppliers.
+Boutique style is the order of the day here.
+Rooms are modern but feature plenty of thoughtful touches from flashes of tweed and tartan to GHD straighteners, stand-alone baths and a menu that proudly namechecks its local suppliers.